Gear

 The below table has been the original reason for this site and dates back to a time when there was no Garmin, Strava and all of that, but only non-smart tachometers.
 I used to look once per month on the odometer and write down its value which is also the reason for the database model (an absolute mileage value per month and then deriving all other metrics from that).

 Sometimes people ask me for recommendations: I like Specialized bikes, they usually fit me quite well.
 I'm pretty agnostic to saddles as long as they are wide enough.
 I do prefer hard ones though and bib-pants with good cushions.
 Most bikes I own are equipped with a SQLab 612.
-As much as everybody wants to be the next Peter Sagan or Lotte Kopecky, we probably can't, even though we would be able to buy the same gear as they use.
-I'd rather invest into a mid-range frame instead, the best possible mechanical shifting solution and put the remaining money into a proper good wheel set.
+As much as everybody wants to be the next yellow jersey or wear the real polka dots, we probably can't, even though we might be able to buy the same gear as the pro-riders use.
+However, I'd rather invest into a mid-range frame instead, a good mechanical shifting solution and put the remaining money into a proper good wheel set.
+Why mechanical you might ask?
+Two reasons: All the latest stuff is completely wireless, and often kind of connected.
+I am afraid of a world in which those come with a subscription service.
+The other reason is more simple: The best mechanical solution is proved, and hardly much worse than the cheapest electronic.

 Name Bought on Sold on Favoured in Last mileage